 You can use the same piece of B-roll footage cut with jolly music, ominous music, intense music, or inspirational music and each time viewers will get a different feeling about the video on screen.

 You can amplify this feeling through visual means when you know the final purpose of your footage, and you can alter your shot specifications to capture B-roll that supports your intended use with greater precision.

-Seldom will B-roll footage feature human subjects that aren’t extras, or ‘civilians’ going about their day, but it’s smart to identify beforehand what you may need like, say, a clip of a festival dancer at Carnivale.
+Seldom will B-roll footage feature human subjects that aren’t extras, or ‘civilians’ going about their day.
+But it’s smart to identify beforehand what you may need — like a clip of a festival dancer at Carnivale.

 Often B-roll will be of landmarks, exteriors, bodies of water, animals, machinery, or really anything that helps build a more complete picture.
 Identify what you might need to give your video some extra flavor.

 Do you need B-roll video of a sunset?
 It would probably be unwise to show up to your location at 10:00pm, which is why you need to plan out the most appropriate time to shoot B-roll footage for your projects.

 Consider permits and legal ramifications for where you shoot B-roll video.
 Also, don't record B-roll video of a community basketball court for that manufacturing plant exposé… unless it’s some super slick metaphor.

 This is where your “why” comes in to play.